fare/climbing/README.md

 Climbing Up the Semantic Tower — at Runtime
 ===========================================

-This is a proposal for a presentation at the
+This paper was accepted for a presentation at the
 [Off the Beaten Track (OBT)](https://conf.researchr.org/track/POPL-2018/OBT-2018) workshop at [POPL 2018](https://popl18.sigplan.org/home).